CiscoDevNet/terraform-provider-aci/website/docs/r/external_network_instance_profile.html.markdown

 - `l3_outside_dn` - (Required) Distinguished name of parent L3Outside object.
 - `name` - (Required) Name of Object external network instance profile.
 - `annotation` - (Optional) Annotation for object external network instance profile.
+- `description` - (Optional) Specifies the description of the external network instance profile.
 - `exception_tag` - (Optional) Exception tag for object external network instance profile.
-Allowed value range is "0" - "512".
 - `flood_on_encap` - (Optional) Control at EPG level if the traffic L2 Multicast/Broadcast and Link Local Layer should be flooded only on ENCAP or based on bridg-domain settings.
 Allowed values are "disabled" and "enabled".
 Default value is "disabled".
 - `match_t` - (Optional) The provider label match criteria.
 Allowed values are "All", "AtleastOne", "AtmostOne" and "None".
 Default is "AtleastOne".
 - `name_alias` - (Optional) Name alias for object external network instance profile.